February 11th, 2018

 Sermon by Pastor Tim Woodard

-“Let us now listen with our minds and our hearts to this ancient accounting from the gospel according to Mark, chapter one, verses 14 thru 20.”
+“Let us now open our hearts as well as our ears as we now hear the words from the gospel according to Mark, chapter nine, verses two thru nine.”